0xAX/linux-insides/interrupts/interrupts-2.md

 ...
 ```

-Now we know about `initia_gs`, so let's book to the our code:
+Now we know about `initial_gs`, so let's look at the code:

 ```assembly
 movl	$MSR_GS_BASE,%ecx